samuelglaisher/ezeyes/README.md

 EZEyes is a reader app made for TBI survivors.
 By playing a slideshow of words at a fixed point on the screen, EZEyes reduces saccadic eye movement, allowing TBI patients to read longer and with less effort.
 EZEyes is not intended as therapy - it is an accessibility tool first and foremost.

+## Application Manual
+A application manual (titled `ezeyes_application_manual.pdf`) exists to provide non-technical users an overview of the EZEyes application, what it does, how it works, and how to use it.
+Detailed installation instructions are also provided in this manual.

 ## Deliverable Contents
 ### Implemented Features
 - Text Input Display Panel